darkfeline/gzspell/doc/dev.rst

 .. function:: editdist(word, target, limit=None)

-   Uses a dynamic programming approach to calculate the edit distance between `word` and `target`.  `limit` sets a limit on the cost after which computation terminates, returning infinity.
+   Calculate the edit distance between `word` and `target`.  `limit` sets a limit on the cost after which computation terminates, returning infinity.

-   This has an LRU cache of 2048.
+   This has an LRU cache of 2048, as does its recursive component, as an easier replacement for dynamic programming.

-.. class:: BaseDatabase
+.. class:: Database

-   Abstract base class describing the database interface used by :class:`Spell`.

-   A database should have a map between ids and words and a graph of similar words, mapping ids to ids.
-It should also implement the following methods:
+   A MySQL/RDB implementation of a theoretical Database interface.
+   Used to use a trire for membership testing.

+   The Database constructor takes the same arguments as pymysql's connect().

+   Database is probably thread-safe.

    .. method:: hasword(word)